rsc-cis133DA-in-v12/CIS133DA-L9-Project-Template/README.md

 # Lesson 9
-The computer company client would like you to make a web page that displays the company's contact information.
-With your help from Lesson 6, they'd also like to include links to social media platforms which they plan to make profiles on in the near future.
-They'd like to include a table on the page to
+The computer company client would like you to make a web page that displays some of the offerings they have for individual users and businesses alike using a table to display the data.
+They'd also like you to create a form that can be submitted to them from potential clientele.
+This page will serve as a place where users can request an appointment straight from the website, providing information on what services they'd like to inquire about from the company.

 ## Project Prep
 1. If you haven't done so already, clone the repo to your computer within your course folder.